Last updated: April 28, 2025

 First Turnout in a New Paddock

-After moving to a new facility, my two-year-old filly, Little Millie, was visibly uneasy during her first turnout.
-She paced nervously along the fence line and whinnied constantly for her stablemates.
-To ease the transition, I gave her a small dose of an herbal calming supplement containing chamomile and passionflower, about an hour before turning her out.
-The supplement took the edge off her anxiety, allowing her to calmly explore the paddock, grazing and interacting with her environment without overreacting.
+After moving to a new facility, my two-year-old filly, Little Millie, showed signs of stress during her first turnout, pacing and calling out repeatedly.
+To ease this transition, I gave her a small dose of an herbal calming supplement with chamomile and passionflower an hour before turnout.
+The supplement gently reduced her anxiety, helping her calmly explore and settle into her new environment.

 Choosing the Right Calming Supplement for Your Horse’s Needs

-With so many options available, selecting the right calming supplement for your horse can feel overwhelming.
-Here are some key factors to consider:
+Selecting the right calming supplement for your horse can feel overwhelming.
+To simplify your decision, here are key points to consider:

-• Check the Ingredients: Look for specific ingredients like magnesium, L-Tryptophan, or herbal blends tailored to your horse’s behavior and tolerance.
+Look for proven calming ingredients like magnesium, L-Tryptophan, or targeted herbal blends based on your horse’s behavior and dietary sensitivities. - Verify Quality Standards (NASC Seal):

-Research shows that supplements containing citrus botanical oils, magnesium, and yeast can significantly reduce cortisol levels, aiding in stress management during events like trailering.
-Learn more here.
+Recent research also highlights that supplements containing citrus botanical oils, magnesium, and yeast effectively reduce cortisol levels, helping horses better manage stress during events like trailering.
+Explore the research here.

-By carefully considering these factors, you can select a supplement that aligns with your horse’s specific needs and ensures both safety and effectiveness.
+By carefully considering these factors, you’ll select a supplement tailored precisely to your horse’s unique needs, maximizing safety and effectiveness.

 Key Ingredients in Horse Calming Supplements: How They Ease Stress

 Understanding the key ingredients in calming supplements can help you select the right option for your horse’s specific needs.
-Here’s what stands out:
+For example, magnesium has been reported in various studies to have a positive calming effect.
+Dodson Horrell Here’s what stands out:

 Natural ingredients like chamomile and valerian root are effective for mild anxiety.
 They are best for horses adjusting to new environments or sensitive to noise, though results can vary.